TimBoleslawsky/data-science-vault/Notes/Final Model Evaluation.md

 Final model evaluation happens ones all other evaluation of the model is done and a final model is trained.
 We want to see how well this model performs.
-How this can be done in Python is documented here: [[Final Model Evaluation in Python]].
+How this can be done in Python is documented here: [Final Model Evaluation in Python](Final%20Model%20Evaluation%20in%20Python.md).
 ## What Model Do We Use for the Evaluation?
 The model we evaluate against is usually called a **baseline model**.
 A baseline model can be a dummy model.
 - For classification, we can use a model that always predicts the most common label